Gospel of John: Christology

+Paul N. Anderson has argued that the Johannine "I Am" sayings, while theologically distinctive, share elements with Synoptic traditions and Hebrew scripture, suggesting they may reflect early traditional material that could support the historical reliability of the Gospel accounts.

+Philo, a Hellenistic Jewish philosopher, merged these themes when he described the Logos as God's creator of and mediator with the material world; Philo also calls the Logos "the second god."
+According to Stephen Harris, the author adapted and applied Philo's description of the Logos to Jesus as the incarnation of the Logos.
+Another possibility is found in the Targums, which postdate the 1st-century but still give evidence of early tradition.
+The concept of the Word is similar to Philo's description, such as in God's interaction with the world and with his people.

 Cross

 The portrayal of Jesus's death in John is unique among the gospels.
 It does not appear to rely on the kinds of atonement theology indicative of vicarious sacrifice but rather presents Jesus's death as his glorification and return to the Father.
 Likewise, the Synoptic Gospels' three "passion predictions" are replaced by three instances of Jesus explaining how he will be exalted or "lifted up".
 The verb for "lifted up" (ὑψωθῆναι, hypsōthēnai) reflects the double entendre at work in John's theology of the cross, for Jesus is both physically elevated from the earth at the crucifixion but also, at the same time, exalted and glorified.

 John's Gospel intimately links the crucifixion with themes of new birth and eternal life.
 Jesus' statement in John 3:14-15 likens his being "lifted up" to the bronze serpent in the wilderness, indicating that belief in the crucified Christ confers eternal life.
 Hence, the cross inaugurates a new covenantal reality and the possibility of spiritual rebirth.
 This emphasizes the life-giving rather than punitive aspects of Jesus' death.
+Like in the Gospel of Luke, emphasis is placed on the physical continuity of Jesus's resurrected body; Jesus says to Thomas: "Put your finger here and see my hands.
+Reach out your hand and put it in my side.
+Do not doubt but believe."